iyiolaidris/cicd-manifest-repo/README.md

-CICD Manifest Repository
+CICD MANIFEST REPOSITORY

 This repository contains Kubernetes manifests used for deploying and managing applications as part of a Continuous Integration and Continuous Deployment (CI/CD) pipeline.
 It includes YAML configurations for deploying pods, services, and other resources.

-Directory Structure
+DIRECTORY STRUCTURE

 /Deploy/